fholmer/netdef/docs/user_guide/webadmin.rst

      - Enable Webadmin->Statistics.
 1 = enabled.
 0 = disabled.
    * - ssl_certificate
      -
-     - File path to ssl sertificate.
+     - File path to ssl certificate.
 Required if ssl_on=1.
    * - ssl_certificate_key
      -
-     - File path to ssl sertificate key.
+     - File path to ssl certificate key.
 Required if ssl_on=1.
    * - ssl_on
      - 0
      - Enable https.
 1 = enabled.
 0 = disabled.